alexclassroom/connect-polylang-elementor/README.md

 ### 2.0.7
 * Fixed deprecated message with Elementor 3.6.
+* More restricted filter for lang home urls with trailing slash.

 ### 2.0.6
 * Fixed Elementor Search Form url with correct language.